-The purpose of a clinical traineeship is to provide a licensed physician, dentist or midwife an opportunity to maintain or enhance their clinical skills through observing and job shadowing activities.
-Clinical trainees may attend patients under the supervision of a member of the active or provisional medical staff of the department responsible for supervision of their work in the facility.
-They may carry out such duties as are assigned to them by the department Head or delegate to whom they have been assigned.
+The purpose of a clinical traineeship is to provide a licensed physician, dentist, nurse practitioner or midwife an opportunity to maintain or enhance their clinical skills through observing and job shadowing activities.
+Clinical trainees may attend patients under the supervision of a member of the active or provisional medical staff responsible for supervision of their work in the facility.
+They may carry out such duties as are assigned to them by the department Head or appropriate medical leader to whom they have been assigned.